 Health & Wellness

 Being a good pet parent means providing your pet with the best care through thick and thin.
 So, when injuries and illnesses happen, you should feel confident about agreeing to any treatment your best friend needs — no matter the price.
-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains how to determine the cost of surprise vet visits so you’re always prepared to be there for your pet.
+Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains how to determine the cost of surprise vet visits so you’re always prepared to be there for your pet.

 There are four main cost components of any sick visit (this doesn’t mean your yearly checkup): the examination fee, diagnostics and treatment and the extent of care needed.
 Budgeting for vet visits can be difficult because of the many factors that impact the price, but we’re providing a general idea below.

 Veterinary care varies by state because of the demographics and general costs of living.
 According to Fetch's claims data, pet parents in California, D.C., Hawaii, Louisiana and New Mexico can expect to pay more than other states for sick veterinary care.

 General hospitals and clinics treat many common illnesses and injuries, but for specialty and emergency care, pets must go to a veterinarian who has the advanced equipment and knowledge needed.
 For example, if your pitbull suffers from seizures, a consultation with a neurologist and an MRI (magnetic resonance imaging) may be the next step.

 Sick visits usually include exam fees, diagnostic tests and various treatments.
 At a general practice veterinarian’s office, an exam fee can average between $45 to $65, while diagnostics and various treatments can cost up to $1,500, according to Fetch’s claims data.